Methods and Description

 - Conditional Poisson

-Gasparrini and Armstrong provide analysis that show that these provide the same results, although Conditional Poisson is more computationally efficient because the strata terms are conditioned out and not modeled.
+Gasparrini and Armstrong, 2014 provide analysis that show that these provide the same results, although Conditional Poisson is more computationally efficient because the strata terms are conditioned out and not modeled.
+We also provide a google sheet that show the similarities.

 time-series – time is controlled by a natural spline with a specific number of knots for year, day of year, season, and decade. additional control is added by a categorical variable for day of week.
-The common choices for splines knots in this case are: XYZ, see ref
+See below for examples

 Conditional logistic